 - Ventilation: space must be provided around the appliance to prevent overheating.

-- Variants: sometimes "built-in" is distinguished from "integrated"; the difference lies in the type of hinges and decorative panels.
+- Variants: "built-in" is sometimes distinguished from "integrated"; the difference lies in the type of hinges and decorative panels.

 5. Eco-Friendly Fridges: Low Consumption